By Stephanie Younger •

-Today, I had the opportunity to speak at a March For Our Lives demonstration in Richmond, Virginia addressing the fatal school shooting at Marjory Stoneman Douglas High school in Parkland, FL and shedding light onto how gun violence disproportionately affects women, queer and trans people, and black communities.
-17 people were ripped from their families, stripped of their futures, their opportunity to graduate from high school, go to college, have a career, and make more families.
+Today, I had the opportunity to speak at a March For Our Lives demonstration in Richmond addressing the fatal school shooting at Majory Stoneman Douglas High school in Parkland, Florida.
+My speech shed some light onto how gun violence disproportionately affects women, queer and trans people, and Black communities.

 From NBC12’s coverage of the event: “Speakers also emphasized the greater impact gun violence has on the African-American community, tying it to historical acts of violence against minorities.

 “How many more black families will be devastated by gun violence – threatened or killed by the people whose job it is to serve and protect?”
 Stephanie Younger, an activist with the Richmond Youth Peace Project, asked the crowd.
 “How many more times do my parents have to give me that talk explaining to me that I’m 10 times more likely to become a victim of gun violence because I am black?”

 Many were shocked by this tragedy, despite the fact that we live in a society that was built on a foundation of gun violence; the genocide of Native Americans, built on the backs of kidnapped, enslaved and abused black people, and where the “right to bear arms” really applies to those who aren’t Black and Brown.
 The mainstream media’s abundant support for the students in Parkland and the minimal support for black youth, who are affected by it the most is evident.
 This movement against gun violence has been deemed a “new wave of student activism” when Black students have been rallying against gun violence for generations yet continue to be seen as “divisive” and “violent” for directing attention to how gun violence affects Black communities.